marketmuse/editor/README.md

 * **toggleItalic( status?: bool )** *(void)* - Toggles italic state of current selection.
 Switching on / off could be enforced by providing status as the first argument.
 * **toggleUnderline( status?: bool )** *(void)* - Toggles underline state of current selection.
 Switching on / off could be enforced by providing status as the first argument.
 * **toggleStrikethrough( status?: bool )** *(void)* - Toggles strikethrough state of current selection.
 Switching on / off could be enforced by providing status as the first argument.
+* **toggleHeading( level: int, status?: bool )** *(void)* - Toggles strikethrough state of current selection.
+Switching on / off could be enforced by providing status as the first argument.

 ## classNames